Considering the size of the industry nowadays, I have to say that looking for the best email API is like searching for a needle in a haystack.

 One of the things that makes Postmark quite unique in the email API market is that it has no several pricing plans or tiers.
 Instead, it offers all of its features to all of its users, regardless of how many emails they wish to send each month.

-I consider this a pretty neat feature, especially if you don’t send large amounts of emails.
+I consider this a pretty neat feature, especially if you don’t send a large number of emails.
 This way, you don’t have to spend money on upgrading your plan just to get basic features like support or analytics.

 The minimum amount of money you have to pay is $15, which will get you 10,000 per month.